uyenmh/tsoha-media-tracker/README.md

 ## Application features

 * The user/admin can log in and log out, as well as make a new account.
+* The user/admin can browse series and movies.
-* The user can browse series and movies, and add them to their personal watchlist.
+* The user can add/remove shows to/from their personal watchlist.
 * The user can view their personal watchlist to see the shows they have added.
 * The user can rate and review shows, as well as read reviews made by other people.
-* While browsing through shows, the user can sort the shows based on various criteria, such as their title, ratings or release date.
+* While browsing through shows, the user/admin can sort the shows based on various criteria, such as their title, ratings or release date.
-* The user can search for shows by title or genre.
+* The user/admin can search for shows by title or genre.
 * The admin can add and remove shows.
+* The admin can add and remove genres.
-* The admin can remove reviews if necessary.
+* The admin can remove user reviews if necessary.

 ## Instructions for installation and use